learn-co-curriculum/oo-neopet-html-generator/README.md

         └── your user.rb file will create html files in this folder
 ```

-It will be helpful to be familiar with this structure as your Neopet class will select a random species for a new neopet using the file names in public/img/neopets.
+It will be helpful to be familiar with this structure as your Neopet class will select a random species for a new neopet using the file names in the folder `public/img/neopets/`.

-Along the same lines, your Item class will select a random type from the file names in public/img/items.
+Along the same lines, your Item class will select a random type from the file names in the `public/img/items` folder.

 Furthermore, your User class will have a method, `make_index_page`, that will generate an HTML file and save it to the `views/users/` folder.